ComboStrikeHQ/docker-rails/README.md

 An opinionated docker image for running Rails apps in production.

-Uses Puma, Sidekiq, Logentries, New Relic and rails_migrate_mutex.
+Uses Puma, Sidekiq, Clockwork, Logentries, New Relic and rails_migrate_mutex.
 Everything is optional.

 ## Quick Example
 - Create a new Rails app (`$ rails new my_blog`)